Wyoming-C64/wyoswipe/README.md

 For a development setup, see the [Hacking section](#hacking) below.
 For a bootable version of the very latest nwipe master that you can write to an USB flash drive or CD/DVD, see the [Quick and easy bootable version of nwipe master section](#quick--easy-usb-bootable-version-of-nwipe-master-for-x86_64-systems) below.

-`nwipe` requires the following libraries to be installed:
+`wyoswipe` requires the following libraries to be installed:

 * ncurses
 * pthreads
 * parted
 * libconfig

-`nwipe` also requires the following program to be installed, it will abort with a warning if not found:
+`wyoswipe` also requires the following program to be installed, it will abort with a warning if not found:

 * hdparm (as of current master and v0.35+)